turbo-octo-happiness/book-kit/documentation/api.md

     "folderid": 8,
     "foldername": "fewd",
     "count": "1",
-    "members": ["sierragregg@Gmail.com"]
+    "members": ["123@gmail.com"]
   }
 ]
 ```

 ### POST /folders

 - _Description:_ Creates a new folder and assigns ownership of the folder to the authenticated customer.
-If insertion into the database is successful, the new folder name and id is returned to the caller.
+If insertion into the database is successful, the new folder name, id, count (i.e. number of customer's associated with a folder), and members (i.e. email addresses of all customers associated with a folder) are returned to the caller.
 - _Endpoint:_ `/folders`
 - _Data Parameters:_ An object with the following field: foldername.
 - _Example request:_